-The Research Associate Program makes it possible for scientists from around the country to use the "living laboratory" of Mohonk Preserve lands and its long-term natural and cultural history records.
+The Research Associate Program makes it possible for scientists from around the country to use the “living laboratory” of Mohonk Preserve lands and its long-term natural and cultural history records.
 Research Associates include college and university faculty and qualified individuals from research institutions.
-Research staff evaluate all formal proposals for research projects on Preserve lands and recommend qualified projects to the Research Committee for approval.

 Hundreds of undergraduate, graduate and doctoral students have conducted a wide variety of research projects.
 In addition, dozens of faculty and hundreds of students a year from area colleges and universities use Preserve lands for class visits and faculty and student research.
 A premier field study site, the Preserve enables researchers to: